 Are you tired of struggling with upkeep on all the various properties you manage?
 Spending dozens of extra hours each month fixing leaky pipes that won’t go away or troublesome tenants who won’t get off your back?
 If you’re a property manager, you understand the daily stresses that come along with the job.
 But, while some of these stresses are par for the course, it’s possible that you could make your day to day duties less stressful by improving your process here and there.
 So where do you start?
 Follow our 7 property upkeeping tips for property managers below and start experiencing better client relationships, less stress, and a more efficient overall process.

 1. Technology is your friend

 The more properties you manage, the trickier it becomes to keep track of all the things that need to be done.
-Rather than sticking to old fashioned pen and paper or trying to make your own tracking spreadsheet (because we all know how mess that gets), try one of several apps on today’s market, like Buildium, AppFolio, or Rentec Direct.
+Rather than sticking to old-fashioned pen and paper or trying to make your own tracking spreadsheet (because we all know how messy that gets), try one of several apps on today’s market, like Buildium, AppFolio, or Rentec Direct.
 These programs were made for property managers, featuring all kinds of tools that allow you to schedule maintenance for individual properties, keep track of vacancies, record finances, create an online tenant portal, and more.

 2. Choose your tenants wisely

 Honestly, we can’t stress this one enough.
 We understand you’ll be tempted to fill any vacancies as quickly as possible to keep the revenue flowing, but it’s also critical that you have a process in place for weeding out the bad tenants and selecting the good ones – the ones who stick around for longer, pay on time, don’t damage the property, and keep it well-maintained for you.
 For more property management tips check out our past blog post on tips for how to spot a bad tenant for more advice.